-Millions of Christmas presents may arrive late because of USPS package delays
+Millions of Christmas presents may arrive late because of Postal Service delays

+Nearly 19,000 of the agency’s 644,000 workers have called in sick or are isolating because of the virus, according to the American Postal Workers Union.
+Meanwhile, packages have stacked up inside some postal facilities, leading employees to push them aside to create narrow walkways on shop floors.

 Some processing plants are now refusing to accept new mail shipments.
 The backlogs are so pronounced that some managers have reached out to colleagues in hopes of diverting mail shipments to nearby facilities.
 But often, those places are full, too.
-Meanwhile, packages sit on trucks for days waiting for floor space to open so their loads can be sorted.
+Meanwhile, packages sit on trucks for days waiting for floor space to open so the loads can be sorted.

 “[Customers] are screaming, ‘Where’s my package?
-Why did it go to Jacksonville, Fla., when it’s going to Miami?’" said Martin Ramirez, president of the APWU Local 170 in Ohio.
+Why did it go to Jacksonville, Fla., when it’s going to Miami?’ " said Martin Ramirez, president of the APWU Local 170 in Ohio.
 “I can’t speak on that.
 I’ve never seen this before where these places are overflowing.”

-The end result: Many families won’t see online orders arrive in time for Christmas Day.
+The end result: Many families won’t see online orders arrive in time for Christmas.

 Through Dec.
 12, the start of the Postal Service’s busiest period for package deliveries, parcel volume was up 14 percent compared with the same period in 2019, the agency told mailing industry officials.
 That surge has employees in some areas working upward of 80 hours a week, including some who have worked every day since Thanksgiving without a weekend.
-In Philadelphia, staffers are scheduled to work Christmas Day, said one mail carrier, who like others in this report, spoke on the condition of anonymity to avoid retribution.
+In Philadelphia, people are scheduled to work Christmas Day, said one mail carrier, who like others in this report spoke on the condition of anonymity to avoid retribution.

 Mail performance has plummeted: Only 75.3 percent of first-class mail, such as letters and bills, arrived within the standard one- to three-day delivery window the week of Dec.
 5, according to the most recent agency data available.
 This time last year, the mail service’s on-time score was closer to 95 percent.

-Private express carriers, also inundated by package shipments, have stopped serving some retailers altogether, sending more packages through the Postal Service.
+Private express carriers, also inundated by package shipments, have stopped serving some retailers, sending more items through the Postal Service.

-The agency is receiving as many as 6 million packages a day since FedEx and UPS enacted restrictions on large volume retail shippers in early December, according to industry tracking firm ShipMatrix.
+The agency is receiving as many as 6 million packages a day since FedEx and UPS enacted restrictions on large-volume retail shippers in early December, according to industry tracking firm ShipMatrix.
 For the week of Dec.
 6, FedEx delivered 93.9 percent of its parcels on time, UPS delivered 96.1 percent, and the Postal Service, 87.5 percent.
 The agency’s drop in performance compared with the previous two-week period held up more than 3.5 million parcels by one or more days.

 “This year can’t end fast enough,” said Jennifer Lemke, the clerk craft director at APWU Local 170 in northern Ohio.

-Adding to the slowdowns is on-the-ground confusion over the cost-cutting initiatives that Postmaster General Louis DeJoy implemented over the summer and then paused at the direction of five federal courts.
+Adding to the slowdowns is on-the-ground confusion over the cost-cutting initiatives that Postmaster General Louis DeJoy implemented during the summer and then paused at the direction of five federal courts.
 The Postal Service has appealed several of those rulings.

 In the meantime, those battles have created uncertainty in the ranks about specific delivery procedures.